RoryMearns/345-Toast-App/README.md

-# COSC345 Assignment: Smartwatch and Emulator
+# University Assignment: Smartwatch and Emulator

 This is an ongoing assignment with 4 major submissions over the course of this year.